brown-band/website/pages/scripts/1984-1985/fall/cornell.md

 ## Halftime

-Ladies and Gentlemen, friends and alumni, I'm Alistair Cooke, the host of this afternoon's salute to Public Television, and welcome to episode 497 of Masterpiece Football with the Brown University Band.
+Ladies and Gentlemen, friends and alumni, I’m Alistair Cooke, the host of this afternoon’s salute to Public Television, and welcome to episode 497 of Masterpiece Football with the Brown University Band.

 :sd[band walks out playing the first few strains of "Masterpiece Theatre," then runs onto field and forms a Rubber Duckie.
 The Cookie Monster runs onto the field when his name is mentioned]